open-contracting/deploy/docs/develop/update/postgres.rst

 Additional steps for replica servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When pgbackrest runs it will try backing up PostgreSQL data from a replica/standby server if any are configured.
+When pgBackRest runs it will try backing up PostgreSQL data from a replica/standby server if any are configured.
 This is great because it gives us a backup of production while also reducing load during the backup.

 .. note::